jonchenn/amp-prototyper/README.md

 The main goal is to minimize the effort of converting HTML to AMP, including adding AMP boilerplate, removing custom Javascript, making all CSS inline, etc.
+The outcome of this tool includes converted AMP, the screenshot, and AMP validation errors for each conversion step.

-However, as there are many edge cases when converting a HTML to AMP, this project doesn't aim for creating an ultimate tool that perfectly converts any HTML page to AMP.
-Instead, the outcome of this tool includes converted AMP, the screenshot, and AMP validation errors for each step.
+However, as there are many edge cases when converting a HTML to AMP, this project doesn't aim for an ultimate tool that perfectly converts any HTML page to AMP.

 This script uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to load and render pages.